Villaz/vcycle/doc/source/configuration.rst

 -----------

 In this space you will define all the experiments that you will run, and also all the sites inside the experiment.
-In the experiment you need to define the contextualization script. that you want to use to contextualize your VMs.
-Also you can define your own parameters to use in the contextualization script.
+In the experiment you need to define the contextualization script that you want to use to contextualize your VMs.
+Also you can define your own parameters to use in the contextualization.

 .. code-block:: yaml

   experiments:
     HALF-LIFE-3:
         user_data: "file://<path>"
-        ganglia: "ganglia-dbce" #If you use ganglia, you can put here the identifier
+        ganglia: "ganglia-dbce" #If you use ganglia, you need to put here the identifier
         custom-param: "Gordooon!"

-        sites: #Here you will put your providers
+        sites: #Your providers

-**Notice that the site name must be in CAPITAL LETTERS!**
+**Notice that the experiment name must be in CAPITAL LETTERS!**

 Sites
 -----------

 Sites are the providers that you will use to create VMs and execute your jobs.
-In this part you need to define all the needded parameters to create the VMs.
+In this part you need to define all the needed parameters to create the VMs.
-The mandatory parameters are: connector, prefix, image, flavor, max_machines, boot_time, start_time, wall_time.
+The mandatory parameters are: connector, prefix, image, flavor, max_machines.
-Like in the experiment part, you are free to add new parameters.
+Like in experiment section, you are free to add new parameters.

 **Notice that the site name must be in CAPITAL LETTERS!**